stevenhoving/recipes/spinach-pasta.md

    30 minutes with little heat.

 3. dice the cherry tomatoes in half, and together with the spinach add them to the sauce.

-4. cook the paste al dente after which, together with the sauce you can serve it.
+4. cook the paste al dente (+- 4 minutes) after which, together with the sauce it is ready to serve.